tcp-nanqinlang/general/readme.md

 ## OpenVZ
 for openvz, there are two solution :
 ### LKL
-for `OpenVZ` via `LKL`, it's also a `devel` version, please do not use it with important environment.
+for `OpenVZ` via `lkl`, it's also a `devel` version, please do not use it with important environment.
 ### Rinetd
-for `OpenVZ` via `LKL`, it's also a `devel` version, please do not use it with important environment.
+for `OpenVZ` via `rinetd`, it's also a `devel` version, please do not use it with important environment.

 ## according
 Update History